temporalio/documentation/docs-src/references/cluster-env-vars.md

   - cluster
 ---

-You can use environmental variables to configure the Temporal Cluster.
+Use environmental variables to dynamically configure Temporal Clusters across different production environments.

+(something about them defined in env.go)

+(something to segue into the definitions)

 ## `Localhost`

+Sets the default `localhost` for the Temporal Cluster.

+Default: 127.0.0.1

 ## `CassandraSeeds`